-The sale of goods from home country to foreign country is known as export trade.
+The sale of goods from the home country to a foreign country is known as export trade.
 It is the sale of domestic goods to foreign market.
-For examples, if woolen carpets are sold to Monte Carlo Company of Germany is known as export trade.
+For example, the woolen carpets sold to Monte Carlo Company of Germany is known as export trade.

 c) Enter import trade

-If the goods imported from a country is exported to another country, it is known as entering import trade.
+If the goods imported from a country is exported to another country, it is known as enter import trade.
 In other words, when a trader purchases goods from one country and sells the same goods to another country they are called enter import trade.
-For examples, a trader of Nepal imports umbrellas from china and exports them to a trader in India.
+For example, a trader of Nepal imports umbrellas from China and exports them to a trader in India.

 The activities which assist or support to trade is known as auxiliaries of trade.
 For the promotion of trade at the national and international level, auxiliaries of trade play the most important role.
 They provide support for the smooth operation of the trade such as finance, physical distribution, store, a risk of loss, damage etc. The important auxiliaries of Trade are as follows:

-Distribution is a chain of middlemen in between the producers and customers to facilitate the supply of goods.
+Distribution is a chain of middlemen between producers and customers to facilitate the supply of goods.
 Wholesalers, retailers, stockiest, agents, brokers and so on are auxiliaries of trade to persuade effective distribution.

 Warehousing is an important auxiliary of trade.
-It is concerned with storing of products in safety manner to meet the gap between production and consumption of goods.
+It is concerned with storing of products in a safe manner to meet the gap between production and consumption of goods.
 It creates time utility in goods.
 The cold-storage center is an example of warehousing.

-The trade involves a number of risks such as losing goods during transport and storage, destroying goods by fire, flood and theft.
-Insurance covers the risk of loss through financial compensates to the trader.
+The trade involves a number of risks such as losing goods during transport and storage, destroying goods by fire, flood, and theft.
+Insurance covers the risk of loss through financial compensation to the trader.
 It creates risk-utility in goods and properties.
-It can be categorized into life Insurance, non-life Insurance and marine insurance.
+It can be categorized into Life Insurance, Non-Life Insurance, and Marine Insurance.

-Communication means transferring message, knowledge, experience, ideas and meaning between buyers and sellers.
+Communication means transferring a message, knowledge, experience, ideas, and meaning between buyers and sellers.
 Therefore, it is an important auxiliary of trade.
 The means of communication can be letters, newspaper, magazines, radio, television, cinema, website, fax etc.